uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 ..

-Once you have vouched for a member, this vouch will be on that members profile forever.
-You can update the vouch, or delete it, if necessary.
-Additionally, vouches made by the member are listed right above the vouches made for the member.
+Once the vouch is made for a member, this vouch will be on that member's profile forever.
+The vouch can be updated, or deleted it, if necessary.
+Additionally, vouches made by the member are listed right above the vouches made for the member (:ref:`userMemberVouchMade`).

 .. _userMemberVouchMade: